yoga sequence

 Benefits of Pranayama Breathing Practices are experienced yogis often emphasize Pranayama as a cornerstone of yoga practice.
 Even without practicing physical postures (asanas), dedicated breathwork can offer substantial health benefits.
 Joining a reputable yoga teacher training in Rishikesh can significantly enhance your understanding and practice of Pranayama.

-Pranayama, an ancient breath control technique, involves various breathing styles and phases, including inhalation (Puraka), exhalation (Rechaka), retention after inhalation (Antara Kumbhaka), and retention after exhalation (Bahya Kumbhaka).
+Pranayama, an ancient breath control technique, involves various breathing styles and phases, including inhalation (Puraka), exhalation (Rechaka), retention after inhalation (Antara Kumbhaka) and retention after exhalation (Bahya Kumbhaka).
 These practices have gained significant traction recently, particularly due to their demonstrated benefits during times of stress and respiratory challenges.
-Let’s delve deeper into the world of Pranayama.
+Let’s delve deeper into the world of Pranayama and benefits of Pranayama.

 Benefits of Pranayama: The Fourth Limb of Yoga